AbdurahmanAb/totals/README.md

 ### 🔒 Privacy & Security

-- **100% Local Storage**: All data is stored locally on your device using SQLite
+- **100% Local Storage**: All data is stored locally on your device using sqflite
 - **No Cloud Sync**: Your financial data never leaves your device
 - **Biometric Authentication**: Secure access with fingerprint or face recognition
 - **Offline-First**: Works completely offline after initial setup